kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/v1beta2/03-40-api-rule-troubleshooting.md

 ### Remedy

 Decide on one configuration you want to use.
-You can either **noAuth** access to the specific path or restrict it using a JWT security token.
+You can either use **noAuth** access to the specific path or restrict it using a JWT security token.

 ---
 ## Occupied Host